Oliver-BE/Oliver-BE.github.io/index.md

 <img src="images/covid-race-1.png?raw=true"/>

-> An example visualization I created using the data in this package:
+> *An example visualization I created using the data in this package.*

 ---